aswin-asokan/legal-text-summarizer/readme.md

 - ANALYSIS
 - STATUTES

-**3. Summarization & Grammar Correction**
+**3. Summarization & Paraphrasing**
-Labeled content is summarized and passed to a T5 model to ensure grammatically correct output.
+Each categorized section is paraphrased using the chatgpt_paraphraser_on_T5_base model to enhance clarity and readability while preserving the original meaning.

 **4. Chatbot Integration**
-A Gemini-powered chatbot allows users to:
+A Gemini-powered chatbot is integrated to enable users to:

-- Ask questions about the summary.
+- Ask contextual questions based on the generated summary.
-- Query legal matters conversationally.
+- Engage in natural, conversational queries regarding legal matters.

 ![app_flow](https://github.com/user-attachments/assets/934b7815-3052-45a5-95a8-778b528a3993)